📝 Food safety and HACCP · ⏱️ 4 min read

 • Place new delivery in the back

-• Check the date: old products have priority
+• Double-check dates: older products must have priority

 Tuesday delivery: 5kg beef steak, expires Friday

-Correct: Old 2kg in front, new 5kg in back
+Correct: Old 2kg in front, new 5kg behind

-Wrong: Everything mixed together, old meat sits until it spoils
+Wrong: Everything mixed together, old meat sits until spoiled

 Routine 3: Weekly inventory cleanup (30 minutes)

-Every Monday (quiet day) do a thorough check of all stock.
-Not just fresh items, but also dry goods, canned items, spices.
+Every Monday (your quietest day), do a thorough stock review.
+Not just fresh items, but dry goods, canned items, and spices too.

 • Products expiring this week

-• Products that have been sitting too long (even if still good)
+• Products sitting too long (even if still good)

 • Damaged packaging